-Statement of Michael D. Nedd

-Assistant Director, Energy, Minerals, & Realty Management Bureau of Land Management

-Department of the Interior House Committee on Natural Resources
+Statement of Ed Roberson Assistant Director, Renewable Resources and Planning Bureau of Land Management Department of the Interior

-Subcommittee on Public Lands & Environmental Regulation H.R.
-3366, Hermiston Agricultural Research and Extension Center February 26, 2014
+Senate Energy & Natural Resources Subcommittee on Public Lands, Forests, and Mining S. 1437, Hermiston Agricultural Research and Extension Center Land Conveyance July 30, 2014

-Thank you for inviting the Department of the Interior to testify on H.R.
-3366, which provides for the release of the interest of the United States in lands used for the Hermiston Agricultural Research and Extension Center in Umatilla County, Oregon.
-While we cannot support the bill as written, the Bureau of Land Management (BLM) could support H.R.
-3366 if amended to address the concerns detailed below, consistent with previous legislative proposals.
+Thank you for inviting the Department of the Interior to testify on S. 1437, which provides for the release of the interests of the United States in lands used for the Hermiston Agricultural Research and Extension Center in Umatilla County, Oregon.
+While we cannot support the bill as written, the Bureau of Land Management (BLM) could support S. 1437 if amended to ensure the payment of fair market value for the conveyance of reversionary and reserved mineral interest in these parcels to the State of Oregon, consistent with previous legislative proposals.
 The Department of the Interior defers to the Department of Agriculture with regard to a possible contingent interest of the Agricultural Research Service.